nikopj/nikopj.github.io/blog/auto-reload-latex.md

 However, not all programs look at your environment variables to open files.
-A more widely used option is with the [`xdg-open`](https://man.archlinux.org/man/xdg-open.1) command, which your computer will call by default when openning a file.
+A more widely used option is with the [`xdg-open`](https://man.archlinux.org/man/xdg-open.1) command, which your computer will call by default when opening a file.
 There have been written many versions of this command.
 I've found [mimi](https://github.com/march-linux/mimi), which seems to have most easily configurable `xdg-open` "mime-types".
 Replace your default `xdg-open` with the one in